Edward Grasett: Early life and education

-Grasett was born on 20 October 1888 in Plymouth, the eldest son of Arthur Wanton Grasell of Toronto, Ontario, and Catharine Frances Hewett of Halifax, Nova Scotia, daughter of Army officer Edward Osborne Hewett.
+Grasett was born on 20 October 1888 in Plymouth, the eldest son of Arthur Wanton Grasett of Toronto, Ontario, and Catharine Frances Hewett of Halifax, Nova Scotia, daughter of Army officer Edward Osborne Hewett.
 He was educated at Upper Canada College in Toronto.
 He enrolled at the Royal Military College of Canada in Kingston, Ontario in 1906.

 Military career

 Grasett was commissioned into the Royal Engineers on 24 June 1909.
 He was promoted to lieutenant on 4 February 1911.

 He served with distinction during the First World War, earning the Military Cross (MC) in 1915, the Distinguished Service Order (DSO) in 1918, and was five times mentioned in despatches.

 The war now over, he then attended the Staff College, Camberley from 1920 to 1921.
 He served on operations on the North West Frontier of India from 1921 and then as a General Staff Officer at the Staff College from 1935.
 As a brigadier, a rank he had been promoted to in April 1937, he served on the General Staff in the headquarters of Northern Command from 1937 and was promoted to major general in September 1938 (with seniority backdated to 9 January 1938) and soon after was appointed Commander of British Troops in China in 1938.

-General Henri Giraud, joint President (with Charles de Gaulle) of the French Committee of National Liberation in 1943, with Lieutenant General A. E. Grassett arriving in England.
+General Henri Giraud, joint President (with Charles de Gaulle) of the French Committee of National Liberation in 1943, with Lieutenant General A. E. Grasett arriving in England.

 Grasett served in the Second World War as General Officer Commanding (GOC) of the 48th (South Midland) Division from 1941 and, promoted to acting lieutenant general on 7 November 1941, was made GOC of VIII Corps on the south coast of England from November 1941.
 His lieutenant general's rank was made temporary in November 1942.
 In 1944 he was posted to the War Office in London and served as Chief of the European Allied Contact Section of the Supreme Headquarters Allied Expeditionary Force under General Dwight D. Eisenhower from 1944 to 1945.
 He was appointed Lieutenant Governor of Jersey and Colonel Commandant of the Royal Engineers in 1945 and retired from the army in 1947.